Pr0methean/BetterRandom/README.md

 # Build scripts

+* `benchmark.sh`: Compile and run benchmarks.
+Output will be in `benchmark/target`.
-* `coverage.sh`: Run tests and generate coverage reports.
+* `coverage.sh`: Compile and run tests and generate coverage reports.
 Upload them to Coveralls if running in Travis-CI.
+* `release.sh`: Used to perform new releases.
-* `test-proguard.sh`: Run tests against Proguarded jar.
+* `test-proguard.sh`: Compile and run tests against Proguarded jar.

 # Credits